Eyes Open (Snow Patrol album): Appearances in other media

 The album's third track, "Chasing Cars", was featured on the second-season finale of the ABC prime time hit drama Grey's Anatomy on 15 May 2006.
 A Grey's Anatomy-themed video of the song can be seen at the ABC website.
 The seventh track, "Make This Go on Forever", was later used in the third season of Grey's Anatomy, at the end of the episode entitled "Walk on Water" and later in 2018 it was featured in the fourteenth season of the show, during an episode with a story similar to Walk on Water.

 The album's tenth track, entitled "Open Your Eyes," was used in the season 4 finale of CBS's Cold Case and in the season 12 finale of ER, the closing scenes of the pilot of The Black Donnellys and also in the second episode of the third season of Grey's Anatomy.

 The sixth track, "You Could Be Happy", was used at the beginning the episode "Promise" of Smallvilles sixth season, as well as in advertisements for Australian soap Neighbours.
-The single was also used in Doctor Who: Top 5 Christmas Moments and the penultimate episode of Season 2 of BBC sitcom Gavin & Stacey.
+The song was also used in Doctor Who: Top 5 Christmas Moments and the penultimate episode of Season 2 of BBC sitcom Gavin & Stacey.

 The first track, "You're All I Have", appears on the soundtrack of the teen film The Invisible.

 In 2007, "Open Your Eyes" was used as the "Best Bits" song for Celebrity Big Brother 5 during the final watched by over 7 million viewers, the year of the race row.